pablisch/how-to-express-mongodb-todo-api/howTo/6c_updateTodo_errorHandlingUnitTests.md

     'Task property must be a string.
 Received type object', ],
 ])(
-  'should return an appropriate status and error message for todo with id of "%s" when only task "%s" is passed in', async (id, task, status, errorMessage) => {
+  'should return an appropriate status and error message for todo with id: "%s" when passed ONLY task: "%s"', async (id, task, status, errorMessage) => {
     // Arrange
     const mReq = {